Best. Trip. Ever.

 They found out by using some muscle and stick-to-it-ness they were able to use the 35 lb., manual post pounder to pound the green metal posts into the ground.
 The whole time they were working I didn’t hear anyone complain.
 Really.

 After a full day of work, we went back to the corral and had the most AMAZING Dutch Oven BBQ Ribs and cheesy potatoes you can imagine!
-Our equine directors, Brita and Tony, knew how to take care of our rumbling tummies!
+Our equine director knew how to take care of our rumbling tummies!

 I don’t think the boys have ever worked so hard in their life!
 One of the boys, fell asleep with his fork stabbing the next bite of food on his plate!
 When we got back to the hotel, the boys quickly took their showers and fell asleep before their head even hit their pillow!

-The next day, six of the boys went back to work on building more of the fence line, while the other two got to go on a fabulous horse ride with me and Tony and Brita!
+The next day, six of the boys went back to work on building more of the fence line, while the other two got to go on a fabulous horse ride with me.
 We drove the horses in the trailer out to a place known as the “Narrows.”
 This three-hour horse ride was such a fun way to see some beautiful scenery!
 We also got to see some petroglyphs!
 So cool!
 Words cannot describe the things we saw, so here are some of the pictures . . .

 These “narrows” were unbelievable!
 In some places, we could actually touch both sides of the walls as we rode through on our horses!